Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Setup and Measurement

 The calibration of the added noise and system noise temperature was done using the aforementioned cold-switch setup with the output signal processed by a real-time spectrum analyzer.
 4 power data sets were collected in this configuration: a 300~K terminated input with the KI-TWPA on ($P_{\rm on}$) and off ($P_{\rm off}$), along with the hot load ($P_{\rm H}$) and cold load ($P_{\rm C}$) measurements.

-The final measurement used signal generator tones to collect IQ timestreams for each of the 6 resonators.
+The resonator based measurements first used the VNA to perform a $\nu_r \pm 5$~MHz characterization sweep of each resonator's complex $S_{21}$ resonance circle.
+Next, we used the DAQ setup to record $S_{21}$ timestreams from each of the 6 resonators, using signal generator created tones.
 For each resonator we recorded 10~s long timestreams at their respective $\nu_r$, along with 0.5~s timestreams at 12 logarithmically spaced frequency intervals around $\pm5\nu_r/Q_r$ including two far off resonance datasets at $\nu_r\pm20\nu_r/Q_r$.
-These measurements were repeated at three powers $P_g=[-80,-68,-56]$~dBm (at device input) as well as for the KI-TWPA on and off conditions.
-All outputs were recorded at a sampling rate of 700~kS/s per quadrature and further digitally decimated by a factor of $10\times$.
+These measurements were repeated at three powers $P_g=[-80,-68,-56]$~dBm (at the input port of the KIPM array, after cold-stage attenuation) as well as for the KI-TWPA on and off conditions.
+All outputs were recorded at a sampling rate of 700~kS/s per quadrature and further digitally low-pass filtered and downsampled by a factor of 10$\times$ to 70~kS/s per quadrature.
+This is sufficient to capture physically relevant pulse information as the resonator bandwidth is expected to be $\nu_r/(2Q_r)$ $\sim$ 20 kHz, based on future KIPM designs targeting a $Q_r$ limiting $Q_c \sim\,10^{5}$.